Homeowner's Guide to Wetlands

 What if I Have Waterfront Property?

 Homeowners along the waterfront face a challenge from shoreline erosion.
-Dealing with erosion control is a major source of confusion for the homeowner and pressure on wetlands and the shoreline environment.
+Dealing with erosion control is a major source of confusion for the homeowner and places pressure on wetlands and the shoreline environment.
 There are many alternatives to “hard” rock and bulkhead erosion control approaches – in fact in Virginia, state law declares living shorelines as the preferred approaches where they are suited to the landscape.

 If you don’t own wetlands in your backyard, chances are there are wetlands near you.
 You can adopt those wetlands and help out, using this guide.
-Access the Homeowner's Guide by selecting a topic below.
+Access the Homeowner's Guide by selecting a topic above.